medaniel93/DigitalAthenaeus/guides/Notes_March_2015.md

 Kaibel's Edition, PDF in Github.

-Apparatus Critici (treat as commentary)
+Apparatus Criticus (treat as commentary)

 Marginal notes from various editions (treat as commentary)